 Some people need to abstain from or minimize their use of alcohol for health reasons.
 These people include:

-See also Educ Alcool's publications on low risk drinking and the effects of moderate regular alcohol consumption in 'Further Sources' section below.
+See Educ Alcool's publications on low risk drinking and the effects of moderate regular alcohol consumption in 'Further Sources' section below.

+Most people who drink do so moderately and responsibly as part of a healthy diet and lifestyle.
+Common sense tells us to drink responsibly at any time and especially if you are planning to drive or undertake other activities that require skills.
 Alcohol can be enjoyed as part of a healthy lifestyle in moderation, but it is not recommended that anyone begin drinking or drink more frequently on the basis of their health.
 Enjoyment of wine, beer and spirits has formed part of a pleasurable part of many traditions, cultures and some religions around the globe since civilization began.